dotnetautor/easm/README.md

 ```ts
 const Title = connectApplication(mapTitleCompnentProps)(TitleComponent);
 ```
-The Title componment con be used like this:
+The Title componment can be used like this:
 ```ts
 const App: React.SFC = (props) => (
   <>